-The Federal Energy Management Program provides strategies, best practices, and resources to help federal agencies implement sustainable design practices within federal buildings and campuses.
+The Federal Energy Management Program provides strategies, best practices, and resources to help agencies implement sustainable design practices within federal buildings and campuses.

 Start implementing sustainable design practices by learning about: